 Our responsibility is to express opinions on these financial statements based on our audit.
+We did not audit the financial statements of the discretely presented component unit School Board's School Activity Fund, which represents 2.49 percent and 1.40 percent, respectively, of the assets and revenues of the discretely presented component units.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for School Activity Fund is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the Specifications for Audits of Counties, Cities, and Towns, issued by the Auditor of Public Accounts of the Commonwealth of Virginia.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.